HxxxxxS/PsiloShift/README.md

 `/changeactionbar [noform] 1; [form:1] 2; [form:3] 3; [form:4] 4; [form:5] 5 ; 6;`

 ## Available commands and what they are shortening
+* `/click stunCheck` - `/run if C_LossOfControl.GetActiveLossOfControlDataCount() then SetCVar("autoUnshift",0) end`

+    Disables autoUnshift if we are stunned.
+Inherited by shiftStart and formStart.
 * `/click shiftStart` - `/run if GetSpellCooldown(768)>0 or UnitPower("player",0)<GetSpellPowerCost(768)[1].cost then SetCVar("autoUnshift",0) end`

     Only checks cooldown and spell cost of shapeshifting, disables autoUnshift if necessary.